 Authors: Nainan K. Varghese

-Currently, a central force - an apparent effort between two free bodies along the line joining them - is estimated in relativistic frames of references.
-Estimation of magnitude and direction of central force on planetary bodies/central body in a planetary system assumes that the centre of planetary system is static in space.
-While considering a satellite's orbit, centre of corresponding planet is assumed static in space.
-Although such calculations help to determine relative positions of the bodies, it obscures causes of many other important phenomena related to planetary motion.
-Determining magnitude and direction of central force with respect to an absolute reference can give us logical explanations to many puzzling phenomena on planetary motions/systems.
+Currently, ‘central force’ – an apparent effort between two free macro bodies along the line joining them – is estimated in relative frames of reference.
+It is also assumed that action by ‘central force’ directly corresponds to its magnitude.
+Estimation of magnitude and direction of ‘central force’ on planetary bodies or central body, in a planetary system, assumes that the center of planetary system is static in space.
+While considering a satellite’s orbital path, center of corresponding planet is assumed static in space.
+Although such calculations help to determine relative positions of these macro bodies, it obscures causes and magnitudes of many other important phenomena, related to planetary motion.
+Determining magnitude and direction of ‘central force’ and its action with respect to absolute reference can give us logical explanations to many puzzling phenomena on planetary motions/systems.

 Add your own feedback and questions here: